-Mr. Arellano stands outside his classroom door every morning, awaiting the arrival of his 9th and 10th grade algebra students.
+Mr. Arellano stands outside his classroom door every morning waiting for his 9th and 10th grade algebra students to arrive.
 Before anyone enters the room, he makes sure to shake their hand and greet them with a friendly “Hello, good morning.”
 Once the bell rings, the students rise and recite a pledge to reaffirm their commitment to being mathematicians.

-I am a proud City Year corp member and Mr. Arellano is the math teacher who I work with at Mendez High School.
+I am a proud City Year AmeriCorps member and Mr. Arellano is the math teacher I work with at Mendez High School.
 Together we have fostered a safe space for student collaboration, investigation and learning in room T201.